drawidsw/bikesharing/README.md

 | 7 | Male subscribers by far outnumber all other user types.
 Their demand peaks at Thursdays. | [User Trips by Gender](https://public.tableau.com/app/profile/swapna.drawid/viz/bikesharing4/Sheet4) |

+# Conclusions and Future

+The company looks promosing to the investors.
+* An overwhelming majority of its users are that of subscribers.
+The company also has an automated system in place to check bikes out for its subscribers are reserve them.
+* The company has the ability to track where and when most bikes are rented out and who rents them out.
+This helps them in provision enough bikes to meet peak demand.
+* Overall for the month of August, over 2.4M bikes are rented out.
+Assuming $5 per rental, this translates to $12M revenue for the month of August.

+There is some future work that needs to be done.

+* We expect bike rentals will peak in August as it is the last month of summer.
+We need bike rental data for all 12 months, expecially in the winter months to get a true picture of annual revenues.
+We expect bike rentals will dip in the peak winter months of December - February.
+  * A simple visualization here is to show bike rentals per month - this can be done by adding the **month as a measure**, bike rentals in **size** of the **marks** sections and showing the data as a **bar chart**.
+* We would also like to get an estimate of average trip duration breakdown by gender to see if the bike usage pattern differs among genders.
+For this, we would like to get average measure of trip broken down by genders.
+A possible visualization for this is to select the **Tripduration (avegare)** as the measure and the **gender** as a **label mark**.
+Since we will get only three values, any visualization will work; the circle visualization will work better where the size of the circle corresponds to the average of each gender.
+In fact, this visualization is [here](https://public.tableau.com/app/profile/swapna.drawid/viz/bikesharing8/Sheet1).